webplatform/docs-wpd/Infrastructure/Components/Docs_pages_analytics/index.md

 WikiMetrics is a sandbox we can import and run scripts to get usage statistics.

-> TL;DR \[WikiMetrics\] is way to get wiki activity reports and statistics, one has to run it inside a sandboxed MediaWiki installation in which we import a database snapshot from production so it can crunch metrics.
+TL;DR ... a way to get wiki activity reports and statistics, one has to run it inside a sandboxed MediaWiki installation in which we import a database snapshot from production so it can crunch metrics.

 * ''Freenode IRC'' channel: ''#wikimedia-analytics''
 * [http://www.mediawiki.org/wiki/Analytics/Wikimetrics project description page]